-General information on Tuition and other fees will be found in the Fees Section at the front of this book.
+General information on Tuition and other fees will be found under Fees, section 4 on page 18.

 OTHER EXPENSES

 In addition to tuition fees, and the cost of accommodation and meals, students should be prepared to spend a minimum of \$700 on prescribed textbooks and classroom supplies.
 These may be purchased at the Campus Book Shop in Centennial Centre.